foozlereducer/foozle-radio-player/README.md

 # Foozle Radio

-The foozle radio is a quick Vue3 and Express/Node.js app that allows a user to put a contry and get 20000 radio station that can be filtered.
+The foozle radio is a quick Vue3 and Express/Node.js app that allows a user to put a country and get 20000 radio station that can be filtered.
 It attempts to download album art and track meta data; it does this using web sockets.
 It also trys to get the current song's streamed progress.